 QBPPL: The SPV had received an assessment order u/s.
-143(3) of the Income Tax Act for AY 2015-16 with 14A disallowance, certain expense disallowances and short grant of TDS credit resulting in demand of Rs.3.76 million.
+143(3) of the Income Tax Act for AY 2015-16 with 14A disallowance, certain expense disallowances and short grant of TDS credit resulting in demand of Rs.
+3.76 million.
 An appeal against the assessment order was filed before CIT(A) and the same is in the process of hearing.
 Penalty proceedings have been initiated.
-Accordingly, the SPV has disclosed the above demand of Rs.3.76 million (31 March 2020: Rs.3.76 million) as a contingent liability.
+Accordingly, the SPV has disclosed the above demand of Rs.
+3.76 million (31 March 2020: Rs.
+3.76 million) as a contingent liability.

 OBPPL: a) The SPV had received an assessment order u/s.
-143(3) of the Income Tax Act for AY 2011-12 and received a tax demand notice of Rs.69.83 million for Assessment Year 2011-12 wherein the Assessing Officer had disallowed the profit earned by the SPV on transfer of the land at a value which was in excess of its fair value and claimed as deduction under Section 80IAB.
+143(3) of the Income Tax Act for AY 2011-12 and received a tax demand notice of Rs.
+69.83 million for Assessment Year 2011-12 wherein the Assessing Officer had disallowed the profit earned by the SPV on transfer of the land at a value which was in excess of its fair value and claimed as deduction under Section 80IAB.
 The SPV contested the said demand and had filed an appeal with the CIT(A) against the said order.
-The CIT(A) had disposed the appeal in favor of the SPV.
+The CIT(A) had disposed the appeal in favour of the SPV.
 Income Tax Department filed an appeal with ITAT against the order of CIT(A) which is currently pending for disposal.
-Accordingly, the SPV has disclosed the above demand of Rs.69.83 million (31 March 2020: Rs.69.83 million) as a contingent liability.
+Accordingly, the SPV has disclosed the above demand of Rs.69.83 million (31 March 2020: Rs.
+69.83 million) as a contingent liability.

 b) The SPV has received an assessment order u/s.
 143(3) of the Income Tax Act for AY 2017-18 wherein the Assessing Officer has not given credit of withholding taxes in respect of merged entities.
 Subsequently, the SPV filed both an application for rectification for apparent error on record with the Assessing Officer and an appeal against the assessment order with CIT(A).
-During the current period, the Assessing Officer has allowed the TDS credit through rectification order issued an order in favor of the SPV and accordingly, the SPV has disclosed Rs.
+During the current year, the Assessing Officer has allowed the TDS credit through rectification order issued in favour of the SPV and accordingly, the SPV has disclosed Rs.
 Nil (31 March 2020: Rs.2.99 million) as contingent liability.

-IENMPL: (a) The SPV was reassessed u/s 147 read with section 143(3) of Income-tax Act, 1961 for the AY 2010-11 and addition on account of unexplained cash deposits was made u/s.69A of the Act, resulting in tax demand of Rs.2.98 million.
-The SPV has filed an appeal before CIT(A).
-Pursuant to the dispute resolution scheme of settling the pending litigations under the Direct Tax Vivad-Se-Vishwas Act, 2020, the SPV has filed the application for settling this litigation and the final settlement from the Designated Authority of Income Tax is awaited.
-Pending settlement of the application, the SPV has disclosed Rs.2.98 million (31 March 2020: Rs.2.98 million) as contineent liability.
+IENMPL: (a) The SPV was reassessed u/s 147 read with section 143(3) of Income-tax Act, 1961 for the AY 2010-11 and addition on account of unexplained cash deposits was made u/s.69A of the Act, resulting in tax demand of Rs.
+2.98 million.
+The SPV filed an appeal before CIT(A).
+Pursuant to the dispute resolution scheme of settling the pending litigations under the Direct Tax Vivad-Se-Vishwas Act, 2020, the SPV had filed the application for settling this litigation.
+Subsequent to the reporting date, the final settlement order from the Designated Authority has been received and the disputed tax demand has been paid and accordingly these claims are settled.
+The SPV has therefore disclosed Rs.
+Nil (31 March 2020: Rs.
+2.98 million) as contingent liability.